Frances E. Williams: Acting career

 Actress, director, theatre producer, theatre owner, union organizer and arts advocate, Williams was a pivotal force in the arts community for more than seventy years.
-Author Bill Reed, in his book Hot From Harlem: Profiles in Classic African-American Entertainment, dedicates an entire chapter to her career.
+Author Bill Reed, in his book Hot From Harlem: Profiles in Classic African-American Entertainment, devotes an entire chapter to her career.
 He shares that Paul Robeson noted her "complete artistic contributions and integrity" in his inscription when autographing his autobiography, Here I Stand.
 Shortly after her return from Europe, Williams moved to New York City and soon joined the cast of You Can't Take It with You.
 The company went on tour across the U.S. for two years.
 After the tour, Williams returned to New York and became active in the newly formed Negro Actors Guild organized by Noble Sissle and Leigh Whipper.
 Among its members were Fredi Washington, executive director; Edna Thomas, executive secretary; Ethel Waters, Bill Robinson, Louis Armstrong, J. Rosamond Johnson, and Rev. Adam Clayton Powell.
 Williams had met many of them when they visited Karamu House.

-Williams appeared in two of Oscar Micheaux’s films, Lying Lips, 1939, and The Notorious Elinor Lee, 1940.
-She continued her training at Actor’s Lab and was on their executive board.
+Williams appeared in two of Oscar Micheaux's films, Lying Lips, 1939, and The Notorious Elinor Lee, 1940.
+She continued her training at Actor's Lab and was on their executive board.
 What frustrated her most was she was never given the opportunity to play a lead role; instead she worked as stage manager, on lights, sets, and costumes.
 In addition, she worked with Charlie Chaplin at Circle Theater in the Round and at the Cosmos Theater in Hollywood.

 In 1946, her first Hollywood film role was as Amy in Magnificent Doll with David Niven and Ginger Rogers.
 In 1949, she worked with James Mason and Joan Bennett in The Reckless Moment.
 This was followed in 1951 by Show Boat with Katherine Grayson, Howard Keel, Ava Gardner, and William Warfield.

-While she appeared on stage, in over forty films, on television shows in minor roles, and in commercials, it wasn't until 1987, she was hired to play the role of Miss Marie in a new comedy-drama series, Frank's Place starring Tim Reid.
+While she appeared on stage, in more than forty films, on television shows in minor roles, and in commercials, it was not until 1987 that she was hired to play the role of Miss Marie in a new comedy-drama series, Frank's Place starring Tim Reid.
 Produced by Reed and Hugh Wilson, and set in New Orleans, it featured an integrated cast of veteran actors.
-Williams played "Miss Marie, waitress emeritus."
+Williams played "Miss Marie, waitress emeritus".
 Each episode contained plausible plots capturing the folk experiences of African Americans in New Orleans.
-Despite being well received by many fans and critics, it was cancelled after one season (1987–1988).
+Despite being well received by many fans and critics, it was cancelled after one season (1987–88).
 A few weeks into the season, Nielsen ratings reflected a drop in viewership.
-The fact that CBS moved the show around a lot, changing its time slot and shuffling the night it came on was a contributing factor.
+The fact that CBS moved the show around a lot, changing its time slot and shuffling the night it was broadcast, was a contributing factor.